scjorge/tree-parsing/README.md

 So you can:

-- Make tree when you have all nodes on the list
+- Make a tree when you have all nodes in the list
 - Convert the Tree to lists of nodes
 - Customize how to generate 'flow key', 'children key'
 - Do something for each node